Tomasz Misiak: Legal cases

-Criminal charges
+Detention and criminal charges

+In October 2022, Misiak was one of four people detained by the Central Anticorruption Bureau and the Central Investigation Bureau of Police in a large-scale operation related to a multi-year investigation into fraud and extortion of over 32 million zł from the State Fund for Rehabilitation of Disabled Persons (PFRON) and the Social Insurance Institution (ZUS) between 2010 and 2019.
 Misiak was charged with managing a criminal group, money laundering, defrauding public funds, large-scale fraud, committing crimes against workers' rights, and making false statements in documents.
 Around 22,000 workers were victimized in the case.

 On 14 November 2022, the court found a high probability of the accused committing the alleged acts and applied a series of preventive measures against Misiak, including passport confiscation, property guarantee, police supervision, and a ban on leaving the country.

 In February 2024, Misiak's case was included (along with the cases of 10 other entrepreneurs and former managers) in an appeal by non-governmental organizations and public figures, the signatories of which called on Public Prosecutor General Adam Bodnar to "review politically motivated prosecutorial proceedings in 2015–2023 and rehabilitate the victims."
 In response to the appeal, the public prosecutor general published an open letter in which he declared the establishment of special teams of prosecutors to review and analyze specific cases.

 On 30 September 2024, members of the Parliamentary Assembly of the Council of Europe (PACE) from 16 CoE Member States issued a written declaration urging the Polish government to conduct a full and transparent audit of politically motivated criminal cases from 2015–2023, listing Misiak’s case among other high-profile cases of allegedly persecuted entrepreneurs.